UKPLab/sentence-transformers/docs/pretrained_models.md

 The following models **are recommended for various applications**, as they were trained on Millions of paraphrase examples.
 They create extremely good results for various similarity and retrieval tasks.
 They are currently under development, better versions and more details will be released in future.
 But they many tasks they work better than the NLI / STSb models.

-- **distilroberta-base-paraphrase-v1** - Trained on large scale paraphrase data.
+- **paraphrase-distilroberta-base-v1** - Trained on large scale paraphrase data.
-- **xlm-r-distilroberta-base-paraphrase-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.
+- **paraphrase-xlm-r-multilingual-v1** - Multilingual version of distilroberta-base-paraphrase-v1, trained on parallel data for 50+ languages.

 ## Semantic Textual Similarity
 The following models were optimized for [Semantic Textual Similarity](usage/semantic_textual_similarity.md) (STS).
 They were trained on SNLI+MultiNLI and then fine-tuned on the STS benchmark train set.

  The best available models for STS are:
-- **roberta-large-nli-stsb-mean-tokens** - STSb performance: 86.39
+- **stsb-roberta-large** - STSb performance: 86.39
-- **roberta-base-nli-stsb-mean-tokens** - STSb performance: 85.44
+- **stsb-roberta-base** - STSb performance: 85.44
-- **bert-large-nli-stsb-mean-tokens** - STSb performance: 85.29
+- **stsb-bert-large** - STSb performance: 85.29
-- **distilbert-base-nli-stsb-mean-tokens** - STSb performance:  85.16
+- **stsb-distilbert-base** - STSb performance:  85.16

 [» Full List of STS Models](https://docs.google.com/spreadsheets/d/14QplCdTCDwEmTqrn1LH4yrbKvdogK4oQvYO1K1aPR5M/edit#gid=0)